Addons Overview

 How Addons Are Loaded

-- Discovery - The system scans the
+- Discovery -- The system scans the

-/storage/addons_statuses.json - Registration - Service providers from
+storage/addons_statuses.json - Registration -- Service providers listed in

-- Execution - Addon functionality becomes available
+public/Addons/{Name}toAddons/{Name}/public/makes static assets accessible - Execution -- Addon functionality becomes available throughout the application

 Addon Lifecycle